 I love weekend chat!
 I always do this on Mondays as a slow roll out of the past tense with my novices.
 Sometimes I include it Fridays, but it’s more often just a quick “Tell me something you’ll be doing this weekend!” as they are dismissed.

-- Special Person: Blog Post / Bryce Hedstrom’s page / Amy Marshall’s page / Will Langely’s page
+- Special Person: Blog Post / Bryce Hedstrom’s page / Amy Marshall’s page / Will Langely’s page / Google Slides and handouts

 What tips do you have to share?

 How are you encouraging student connections in a virtual, distance, or hybrid setting?
 Are you finding anything in particular that works for you?
 Comment below!